 Do you have a child/teen who is *desperate* to be non stop gaming/watching online video this school holidays?
-Have you lectured about the need for a balance of activities until you’re exhausted and want to throw all i-devices/gaming consoles off the edge of the nearest roof?
+Have you lectured them about the need for a balance of activities until you’re exhausted and want to throw all i-devices/gaming consoles off the edge of the nearest roof?

-Below I've listed 17 questions which – if asked compassionately and at the right time (ie not when they’ve just lost the last Clash of Clans round or are stomping around about not being allowed to be on screens like “all of their friends”) – may increase positive communication about the issue.
+I've listed 17 questions below which – if asked compassionately and at the right time (ie not when they’ve just lost the last Clash of Clans round or are stomping around about not being allowed to be on screens like “all of their friends”) – may increase positive communication about the issue.
 I've found them most useful myself.

 PS, it’s a rare young person who will want to answer all of these questions in one sitting.
 Just pick a couple to ask and work your way through the list over the next few days.